heganjr/03-PasswordGenerator-JH/readme.md

 Please note that ASCII decimal values have been used to generate the character arrays for the password generator ([ASCII Table](http://www.asciitable.com/)).
 From this a function has been created allowing the script to generate a low to high arrary then convert that array to characters with use of the String.fromCharCode method.

+Due to the nature of probability selecting a smaller character length can lead to the one or more password criteria not showing in the in the Password Result

 _______

 ## Screenshots